 The world is so oblivious, that “…as it was in the days of Noah, so shall it be also in the days of the Son of man” (Luke 17:27). “…also as it was in the days of Lot; they did eat, they drank, they bought, they sold, they planted, they builded” (Luke 17:28).
 They do not realize how Godless they are—and how they are in such peril (Isa.
 13:9-13, Joel 3:14-17, Hag.
 2:6-7, Luke 17:30).

-Yet is exactly during this time that God is calling the “eleventh hour” laborers (Mat.
+Yet it is exactly during this time that God is calling the “eleventh hour” laborers (Mat.
 20:6-9).
-No doubt, during the time of the two witnesses, there are some, who will hear, and will fundamentally then experience a profound crash course in Salvation.
+No doubt, during the time of the two witnesses, some (many), will hear; and will fundamentally then experience a profound crash course in Salvation!

 “Go out quickly into the streets and lanes of the city, and bring in hither the poor, and the maimed, and the halt, and the blind…Go out into the highways and hedges, and compel them to come in, that my house may be filled.”
 (Luke 14:21-23).